Skip to main content

 Carbon monoxide dangers if camping, caravanning or boating

-Everyone is reminded about the potential dangers of carbon monoxide poisoning away from the home.
-It's important to be aware of the risks when staying in a tent, caravan or in a boat cabin.
+It's important to be aware of the potential dangers of carbon monoxide poisoning when staying in a tent, caravan, or in a boat cabin.

 Carbon monoxide has also been linked to deaths where people have brought gas and charcoal barbecues into tents and other small enclosed spaces, sometimes in trying to keep warm.

-When camping, caravanning or boating, despite being out in the fresh air, carbon monoxide can build up to levels that can kill very quickly in enclosed spaces, such as tents and awnings.
+When camping, caravanning or boating, carbon monoxide can build up to levels that can kill very quickly in enclosed spaces, including tents and awnings.

 • Gas safety and carbon monoxide